jboss-developer/www.jboss.org/README.md

 To deploy using the production profile, execute:

-`rake deploy`
+`rake deploy

 To get a list of all tasks, execute:

 `rake -T`

-Now you're Awestruct with rake!
+Now you're Awestruct with a rake!

 ## Release Process